gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

    Buffers are not random access.
 Instead a vertex shaders is executed a specified number of times.
 Each time it's executed the next value from each specified buffers is pulled out assigned to an attribute.

+   The state of attributes, which buffers to use for each one and how to pull out data from those buffers, is collected into a vertex array object (VAO).

 2. Uniforms